jhelphenstine/c-programming-language/chapter3/README.md

 'char s[5] = {};'

 This is big enough to hold '-128' + a null terminator, and the program executes correctly.
 Fun!

+# Chapter complete
+I've completed Chapter 3, where I lingered the longest so far.
+I've picked up some examples of good habits along the way, and am beginning to understand common errors I've made, so that I can avoid them in the future. 'sizeof(char s[])', for example.
+I've also taken a detour into input validation.
+It's not fast; there's no silver bullet function that perfectly guards against invalid input, and I'll try to carry that lesson forward into the next chapters (as well as my future C programming).

+Onward to Chapter 4!